Straight to the Point

 - Chillz Extreme Ice Ball Molds 2 Ball Capacity: See our comments for the Glacio Round Ice Cube Molds because this is exactly the same product, just branded differently.

 Do you use ice spheres in the same way you would use cubes?

 Ice cubes are the all-purpose workhorses of the bar.
-You use them in shakers and mixing glasses, and you can use them in any size or shape of glass.
+You use them in shakers and mixing glasses, and you can use them in any size or shape glass.
 But the standard ice cube is nowhere as marvelous as an ice sphere.
-A sphere is a specialize kind of ice.
-It’s a presentation ice, not a working ice.
-You drop it into a rocks glass and pour a shaken or stirred drink over top it.
+A sphere is a specialized kind of ice.
+It’s presentation ice, not working ice.
+You drop it into a rocks glass and pour a shaken or stirred drink over the top of it.
 It melts more slowly than ice cubes do, and it looks fantastic and sounds fantastic in the glass.
 Extra-large, clear cubes can be fun, especially if you have an ice press that you can use to brand them.
 But they don’t roll around in the glass like a sphere does.

 Do ice balls freeze in the same way/same amount of time as cubes?

 Freezing time all depends on the size of the ice and the amount of insulation in the mold.
 If you’re working with a standard ice tray for cubes, you’ll get a faster freeze that any spherical mold because the cube tray is open at the top and made out of metal or thin plastic.
 Spherical molds are closed, so there’s more insulating material all around the ice, and thus the ice freezes more slowly.
 However, if you’re freezing tiny spheres and huge cubes, the tiny spheres might freeze faster simply because they’re so small.